 Sean Nesselrode Moncada teaches and writes about Latin American and Latinx art and visual culture.
 His research focuses on visual and material modernisms, their uneven implementation across the hemisphere and their contested social and ecological dimensions.
 In his courses, he invites students to consider how images proliferate and behave in the world, encouraging an expanded view of what constitutes artistic production and who merits inclusion in our received histories.

 Nesselrode Moncada’s forthcoming book Refined Material: Petroculture and Modernity (University of California Press) examines the material, spatial and theoretical development of Venezuelan modernisms through the lens of petroleum extraction and refinement.
-He has published on subjects including the politics of geometric abstraction in South America, the relationship between graphic design and the oil industry at midcentury and the rise and fall of informalist aesthetics as part of the leftist counterculture of 1960s Venezuela and the visual legacies of settler colonialism in contemporary art.
+He has published on subjects including the politics of geometric abstraction in South America, the rise and fall of the leftist counterculture of 1960s Venezuela and the visual legacies of settler colonialism in contemporary art.
 His writings and reviews appear in journals including Architectural Theory Review, Caiana: Revista de Historia del Arte y Cultura Visual del Centro Argentino de Investigadores de Arte and Hemisphere: Visual Cultures of the Americas and Latin American and Latinx Visual Culture.